opensearch-project/documentation-website/_security/multi-tenancy/tenant-index.md

 ## Next steps

-To get started with tenants, see [Multi-tenancy configuration]({{site.url}}{{site.baseurl}}/security/multi-tenancy/multi-tenancy-config/) for information on enabling multi-tenancy, adding tenants, and assigning roles to tenants.
+To get started with tenants, see [Multi-tenancy configuration]({{site.url}}{{site.baseurl}}/security/multi-tenancy/multi-tenancy-config/) for information about enabling multi-tenancy, adding tenants, and assigning roles to tenants.

+To see information about making dynamic changes to the multi-tenancy configuration, see [Dynamic configuration in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/security/multi-tenancy/dynamic-config/).